appunite/AndroidFFmpeg/README.md

 	export NDK=/your/path/to/android-ndk
 	./build_android.sh

-make sure that files FFmpegLibrary/jni/ffmpeg-build/{armeabi,armeabi-v7a,x86}/libffmpeg.so was created, otherwise you are in truble
+make sure that files library-jni/jni/ffmpeg-build/{armeabi,armeabi-v7a,x86}/libffmpeg.so was created, otherwise you are in truble

-build ndk jni library (in `FFmpegLibrary` directory)
+build ndk jni library (in `library-jni` directory)

 	export PATH="${PATH}:${NDK}"
 	ndk-build

-make sure that files FFmpegLibrary/libs/{armeabi,armeabi-v7a,x86}/libffmpeg.so was created, otherwise you are in truble
+make sure that files library-jni/libs/{armeabi,armeabi-v7a,x86}/libffmpeg.so was created, otherwise you are in truble

 build your project

-	android update lib-project -p FFmpegLibrary
-	android update project -p FFmpegExample
-	cd FFmpegExample
-	ant debug
-	ant installd

-or create new projects from FFmpegLibrary and FFmpegExample source directories in your eclipse.
-Run FFmpegExample as your android project.
-If you have adt >= 20.0 you can click right mouse button on project and FFmpegLibrary project and "Android->Add native support".
+	./gradlew build

 ## More codecs
 If you need more codecs: